Chen Mao-shuen: Contributions to composition and music education

-Chen has made considerable contributions to composition and music education in Taiwan.
+Chen made considerable contributions to composition and music education in Taiwan.
 To promote contemporary music composition, he organized a music society called Waves Music in 1962.
 In 1983, in collaboration with his students, he formed a composer organization called Formusica, which has now expanded with about 30 regular composer members and organizes annual concerts to introduce new compositions.

 In 1992, with the pianist Wang En, he co-established the WACH Conservatory of Music, which introduced several fundamental music teaching materials and set up an integrated music testing system in Taiwan.